 At the time I started my career as a Software Professional, SEO was simple.
 We used to stuff keywords here and there in the page content and meta tags and we ranked number one.
 Now, Google changed the algorithms and takes hundreds of factors into account when determining which pages rank high in search engine results pages (SERPs).
+And with the advent of AI in the ranking models, it has become more difficult to rank in the search engine results page.

 As per my observation, the major thing we should consider now is: USER EXPERIENCE